Subjects are the core building blocks of Kafkorama's real-time Streaming APIs.

 In Kafkorama, subjects themselves are the Streaming API endpoints.
 Applications subscribe to a subject to receive messages published to it, or publish messages to a subject to make them available to subscribers.

-is a valid subject, composed of the segments Stocks
+For example, /Stocks/NYSE/IBM is a valid subject, composed of the segments Stocks, NYSE, and IBM.

 Below are examples of invalid subjects and the reasons they are not allowed: